Industry Profile: Stephane Meunier

 What inspired you to pursue a career in the world of valves and actuators?

 It was a matter of being at the right place and at the right time!
 I was a young mechanical engineering graduate with a major in aeronautical engineering.
 Opportunities in that field at the time were scarce and I found out Velan was looking for an inside sales engineer for their quarter-turn valves division through a friend.
-I got hired and never looked back.
+I was hired and never looked back.
 The valve and valve automation industry has been my home ever since!

 Why did you decide to get involved with VMA?